-Two probation officers operate the DJJ Reentry and Supervision program.
+Currently two probation officers operate the DJJ Reentry and Supervision Program.
 Youth returning to the community from DJJ are placed on one of two specialized caseloads.
 At point of commitment, the officers and a DJJ Liaison begin an orientation phase wherein the youth are educated about what to expect once they arrive at DJJ, how their program will progress, and the opportunities that lie therein.
 Three months prior to community re-entry, the assigned officer convenes a re-entry team to begin transition and case planning.
 The officer meets with the youth at DJJ and coordinates efforts with the DJJ Liaison.
-Upon reentry, the officer provides supervision, services, and support to the youth in the areas of treatment, housing, and education/vocation opportunities.
-Youth also meet with an eligibility specialist through partnerships with the Probation Adult and Community Corrections Day Reporting Centers.
+Upon reentry, the officer provides supervision, services and support to the youth in the areas of treatment, housing and education/vocation opportunities.
+Youth also meet with an eligibility specialist through partnership with the Probation's Adult Day Reporting Centers.
+Given the May Revision of the Governor's FY 2020-21 budget, we are uncertain at this time whether DJJ will continue to accept youth beginning January of 2021.
+We are assessing the impacts of this proposed change and will share information with the JJCC as it becomes available.

-Black Child Legacy - Joint County/Community Collaboration
+Black Child Legacy Campaign (BCLC) - Joint County/Community Collaboration

 In the spring of 2011, the Sacramento County Board of Supervisors received a 20-year report on Sacramento deaths for the period 1990-2009.
 The report included a consistent finding that African-American children in Sacramento County died at disproportionately higher rates when compared to children of other races.
-In the fall of 2015, a strategic plan to reduce preventable African-American child deaths related to prenatal conditions, sudden infant death, abuse and neglect and third party homicide was presented by the Reducing African American Child Deaths (RAACD) Steering Committee and approved by the Board of Supervisors.
+In the fall of 2015, a strategic plan to reduce preventable African-American child deaths related to prenatal conditions, sudden infant death, abuse and neglect and third party homicide was presented by the Black Child Legacy Campaign (BCLC) Steering Committee and approved by the Board of Supervisors.

-The RAACD Steering Committee's subsequent implementation plan identified six core objectives, based on the principles outlined in the strategic plan.
+The BCLC Steering Committee's subsequent implementation plan identified six core objectives, based on the principles outlined in the strategic plan.